fontanf/generalizedassignmentsolver/README.md

 - Linear relaxation
   - solved with CLP `-a linrelax_clp` :heavy_check_mark:
-  - solved with Gurobi `-a linrelax_gurobi` :heavy_check_mark:
+  - solved with Gurobi `-a branchandcut_gurobi --only-linear-relaxation` :heavy_check_mark:

-- Lagrangian relaxation of knapsack constraints
+  - solved with Cplex `-a "branchandcut_cplex --only-linear-relaxation"` :heavy_check_mark:

+- Lagrangian relaxation of knapsack constraints.
+The value of this relaxation is the same as the value of the linear relaxation.
+However, it might be cheaper to compute, especially on large instances.
   - solved with volume method `-a lagrelax_knapsack_volume` :heavy_check_mark:
   - solved with L-BFGS method `-a lagrelax_knapsack_lbfgs` :heavy_check_mark: